 Many Hams use wire antennas, and most Hams use them at least for the HF Bands below 10 MHz.
 I have used Dipoles and ZS6BKW antennas for several years.
 I try to design the antennas for use with my Rig-internal Antenna Tuners, which mostly are able to match SWR mismatches up to 3:1.
-While it is great to have resonant antennas, this is just not possible over full lower HF Bands if you want to operate in both the CW/Digital and Phone portions of the Bands.
+While it is great to have resonant antennas, this is just not possible over full lower HF Bands if you want to operate in both the CW/Digital and Phone portions of the Bands using wires.
 So I try to keep my SWR below 3:1, knowing that the Rig will be able to perform the match without relying on my External Tuner.
 There are some antennas that just can’t fit this design requirement, and I do have External Tuners for those cases.

 Lar K7SV, a friend in the Potomac Valley Radio Club (PVRC), mentioned a “Broadband 80 meter dipole” in an email exchange that I saw.
 I had to find out about this antenna.
 He gave me some design information and cited a couple articles about this antenna.
-It uses only a wire as the radiating element, no traps, and it can cover the entire Band with less than 3:1 SWR.
+It uses only a wire as the radiating element, no traps or tuning capacitors, and it can cover the entire Band with less than 3:1 SWR.
 One of the first articles about this antenna was from 1993, published in an ARRL article entitled “A Simple Broadband Dipole for 80 Meters.”
 The antenna uses a “normal” 80 meter dipole element, fed with a combination of a 1/4 wave long 75-ohm coax section and a multiple of 1/2 wavelength section of 50-ohm coax.
-While the minumum SWR is a bit higher than that of a standard dipole with a random coax feedline length, the SWR over the entire Band is kept below 3:1.
+While the minimum SWR may be a bit higher than that of a standard dipole with a random coax feedline length, the SWR over the entire Band is kept below 3:1.
 Depending upon the length of the 50-ohm section, it can be kept below 2:1 over nearly the entire Band.

 I had an 80 meter dipole already, so I just needed to obtain the correct feedlines in 50 and 75 ohms, and hook it all together.
 To get the 75-ohm 1/4 wave coax, I took advantage of a product offered by DX Engineering.
 If you specify the frequency, they will custom cut a section that is electrically 1/4 wave long at that frequency.
 As a nice side benefit, there is an option to include a number of ferrite beads on one end, which helps reduce EMI that may be coming down the coax as common mode radiation.